Welcome

 Incident Command Simulation

-Command AI Assistant: Standby
+Command AI: Standby

-AI Command Assistant — Fire Detection Analysis
+AI Command Assistant — Fire Threat Analysis

 Incident Status